Karen Knox

 Karen Knox is a Canadian director, actor, and writer.
 She is the show runner of Slo Pitch, and Homeschooled on CBC, which she wrote, directed, and starred in.
+She received the DGC award for Outstanding Directorial Achievement for her sophomore feature film We Forgot to Break Up which was also nominated for two Canadian Screen Awards.
+She is a CSA nominated actress for her work on Wynonna Earp.
 Her directorial feature film debut, Adult Adoption, premiered at the 2022 Glasgow Film Festival prior to its theatrical release in North America with Level Film.
-Knox's notable roles include Ginger in Paramount's All I Didn't Want opposite Academy Award nominee Gabourey Sidibe, Holly Frost in Syfy's Letters to Satan Claus, Veronica Vale in KindaTV's Barbelle, and Boris in IFC (American TV channel) Slo Pitch.
+Knox's notable roles include Mina in the Wynonna Earp reboot Vengeance, Ginger in Paramount's All I Didn't Want opposite Academy Award nominee Gabourey Sidibe, Holly Frost in Syfy's Letters to Satan Claus, Veronica Vale in KindaTV's Barbelle, and Boris in IFC (American TV channel) Slo Pitch.

 Early life

 Karen Knox was born and raised in Orangeville, Ontario.
 She later moved to Toronto to pursue a career in acting.
 Knox is a graduate of the London Academy of Music and Dramatic Art.

 Career

 Knox was the show runner for KindaTV's Barbelle, IFC's Slo Pitch, and CBC's Homeschooled, which she also wrote, directed, and appeared in.

 Knox's feature film directorial debut Adult Adoption (written by and starring Ellie Moon) completed production in early 2021 and was acquired for distribution by levelFILM.
 The film had its premiere at the Glasgow Film Festival in 2022, where it received positive reviews.

 In November 2022, Knox entered production on her second feature film We Forgot to Break Up, an adaptation of Kayt Burgess's novel Heidegger Stairwell which was previously adapted as a short film by Chandler Levack in 2017.
+The film premiered at BFI Flare in 2024.

 Knox has written and directed several shorts with her company Boss & Co which have toured to festivals around the world, including Borderline which premiered at Dances With Films in 2022, and Case of the Massey Bodice Ripping which screened at the Canadian Film Festival in 2019.
 Knox co-wrote and starred in the short film Cons & Pros, alongside Gwenlyn Cumyn, which debuted on Vice in January 2020.

+Knox's short film, The Year of Staring at Noses, which she co-directed alongside Matt Eastman, made its world premiere at the 2024 Slamdance film festival.

 As an actor, Knox has had roles in Frankie Drake Mysteries, Save Me, Slo Pitch, and Murdoch Mysteries.
 Knox voices the character Shaid in Ubisoft's Starlink: Battle for Atlas.
 In 2015, Knox appeared in the world premiere of the John Patrick Shanley play, A Woman is a Secret.

+She was co-winner, with Fawzia Mirza for The Queen of My Dreams, of the DGC Award for Best Direction in a Feature Film for We Forgot to Break Up.